emontzkajnl/plugins/visualcomposer/readme.txt

 = WordPress Theme Builder =

-Visual Composer is an all-in-one editor plugin that lets you make beautiful websites from header to footer.
-You can create custom page layouts in a code-free way.
+Visual Composer is an all-in-one plugin that lets you make beautiful websites from header and footer to archive page and 404 page.
+You can completely overwrite themes by creating custom post, page, and archive layouts in a code-free way.
+Assign your custom layouts sitewide or override it on a page level, and reuse them as much as you like.

-[Make unique header, footer, and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=make-unique-header-footer-sidebar-templates-text-link) to use them throughout your entire WordPress site with the help of **Global Templates**.
-Additionally, a **Dynamic Content** feature allows you to design templates with dynamic content placeholders (*devs will love it*).
+Make fully custom layouts (*including header, footer, and sidebar templates*) with the **[Layout Builder](https://visualcomposer.com/blog/visual-composer-layout-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=layout-builder-text-link)**, or save your [unique headers, footers, and sidebars](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=make-unique-header-footer-sidebar-templates-text-link) as **Global Templates** to reuse them and save time.
+Additionally, the **Dynamic Content** feature allows you to design templates with dynamic content placeholders (*devs will love it*).

+This means that web creators now have all the creative freedom and the topmost control over their website design — all from one place!

+= Ecommerce Website Builder =

+Customize your Woocommerce website and provide a unique user experience to people when visiting your online store.
+Highlight your top product and services by creating specific ecommerce landing page with Visual Composer.

+= Landing Page Builder =

+Whatever is your buisness you can attract more users and customers just creating top performers seo landing page that suits any needs: from ecommerce and lead generation landing page, to event landing page and many many more.

 = Insights =

 Build better websites by using an in-built qualitative analysis of your page content with Visual Composer Insights - an in-built SEO tool.

 [Visual Composer Insights](https://visualcomposer.com/blog/wordpress-content-analysis-tool-insights/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-insights-text-link) is a free addon that analyzes your page content to improve your site's quality, performance, and SEO.
-Finally, you don't have to be a developer, designer, or marketer to create a website that increases conversions and boosts your business.
+Finally, thanks to the best website builder for seo, you don't have to be a developer, designer, or marketer to create a website that increases conversions and boosts your business.

 = Role Manager =